rameshbalan/ARChES/readme.md

 	- Modular workflow
 	- Test on sample dataset
 - &beta;
-	- Parallelize BLAST in 2 bash scripts.
+	- Parallelize BLAST in 2 bash scripts. (or)
+	- Elimininate BLAST and annotate based on the Homology BLAST.
 	- Snakemake, Python and R Best Practices
 		- Create Rules directory
 - Pre-Release